Tidal power could provide 10 of U.S. power

 Last month, in the swells off Oahu, a company called Ocean Power Technologies connected a small test buoy to the power grid that serves the Marine Corps Base Hawaii.
 It was a first for a wave energy device in U.S. waters.

-"We have demonstrated that our technology works, that it can survive in harsh ocean conditions and can deliver high-quality power to the grid," said Robert Lurie, a vice president of Ocean Power, which is based in Pennington, N.J.
+"We have demonstrated that our technology works, that it can survive in harsh ocean conditions and can deliver high-quality wave power to the grid," said Robert Lurie, a vice president of Ocean Power, which is based in Pennington, N.J.

 Tapping the tides is the latest niche in the search for affordable, renewable energy.
-Widespread use may be years off, but advocates say tides and other hydrokinetic systems, from ocean waves to free-flowing rivers, ultimately could meet up to 10 of America's electric power needs — more than hydropower dams now supply.
+Widespread use may be years off, but advocates say tides and other hydrokinetic systems from ocean waves to free-flowing rivers ultimately could meet up to 10 of America's electric power needs — more than hydropower dams now supply.

 Pilot projects or studies are underway not only in Hawaii, but also in Washington's Puget Sound, in Alaska's Cook Inlet, off Florida, California, Oregon and Maine, in New York City's East River, along the Mississippi River and elsewhere.